whisprzone/mangi-official/README.md

 ------------------

 SUMMARY:
-Overall very proud of this project as we spent more than 60 hours in total thinking of the idea, designing the frontend user interface, learning and implementing the map api, and integrating everything all together into one functional website through all the challenges and miscommunications.
+Overall very proud of this project as we spent countless hours in total thinking of the idea, designing the frontend user interface, learning and implementing the map api, and integrating everything all together into one functional website through all the challenges and miscommunications.